 Here’s why saying “I’m looking for a job” brings the conversation down:

-2 - It puts a burden on the other person, especially if you think you want to work where they work.
 If you say, “I’m looking for a job” to someone who might be in a position to hire you or recommend you, it makes the other person feel awkward really fast.
 They have to start evaluating whether or not they could hire or recommend you and feel pressure to make a fast decision based on limited information, all without saying something rude to you.
 When there’s a place or a position you’re interested in, always, always start the conversation by saying, “I’m interested in learning more about” whatever it is you think might be a fit.

-3 - It makes you less attractive to employers.
 Most recruiters and hiring managers want to hire people who are already employed.
 That may sound like it’s an unfair stigma, but it’s true in practice: the easiest way to find a job is when you have a job.
 Obviously, you don’t want to pretend to be employed when you’re not, because lying rarely works out well.

 However, what you can and should do is start thinking about yourself not as someone who just wants a job but someone who’s looking for the right one.
 This is why we encourage our clients to volunteer or take on passion projects when they’re exploring their options.
 The phrase “looking for a job,” implies desperation about something you don’t have.
 Being able to talk enthusiastically about what you do have going on, what you’re engaged in, and why you’re taking the time to find the right position will draw people to you, including potential employers.

-4 - It makes you less attractive to yourself.
 Saying those words puts you in a supplicant mode and casts you as someone who’s relying on others to help them.
 Re-frame it – you’re exploring opportunities so that you can make sure you find the right match.
 Changing the way you talk about it will change the way you think about it.